 Currently the energy sector is driven by national policies, energy industry as well as energy market.
 As the generation of offshore wind energy is generally more expensive compared to conventional (on-land) technology, subsidies or support system for the sector can play an important role.
 Normally the produced energy is fed into the national grid system primarily supplying the national electricity market.
 Being part of the Nord Pool electricity market facilitates cooperation between the countries involved in CBC study and this can help agreeing on closer coordination in energy policy, which subsequently can help to coordinate marine spatial planning.
-On the other hand MSP can provide a good framework for planning any future development of the interests of energy sector when it comes the use of marine space.
+On the other hand, MSP can provide a good framework for planning any future development of the interests of energy sector when it comes to the use of marine space as policy planning is a horizontal issue that is relevant to all affected sectors.